Putin trying to 'weaponise' winter, NATO urges allies to boost Ukraine aid

 The West has claimed that Russian President Vladimir Putin wants "to use winter as a weapon of war" in the ongoing war in Ukraine, which led to massive food and fuel crisis globally.

-NATO chief Jens Stoltenberg said Tuesday (November 29) said, "We have to be prepared for more refugees crossing into the rest of Europe."
+NATO chief Jens Stoltenberg on Tuesday (November 29) said, "We have to be prepared for more refugees crossing into the rest of Europe."

 Stoltenberg added that the influx of refugees is because of Russia's "deliberate attack on critical services, heating, light, water, gas" in Ukraine.